The drop policies for the academic year will be updated at a later time.

 What courses are offered in Summer Bridge?

-In 2024, the Summer Bridge program will give the option to take one or two courses depending on the student's choice.
-We understand that taking two courses over the 5-week program can add more stress, so we are allowing students to make that decision.
+In 2025, the Summer Bridge program will give the option to take one course depending on the student's choice.

 This summer we are offering AWP 10 or EDS 25, which are the required DEI course options.
-The second optional courses is currently MATH 2.
 However, course selection is subject to change.
-As stated before, Summer Bridge students have the option to take a math course based on placement and it is not required.

 Summer Bridge Program Requirements